Olea europaea (olive)

 This species at Kew

-The oldest of Kew's more than seven million herbarium specimens is a wreath of folded olive leaves, which was found in the sarcophagus of King Tutankhamun.
+The oldest of Kew's herbarium specimens is a wreath of folded olive leaves, which was found in the sarcophagus of King Tutankhamun.
 This well-preserved olive wreath is over 3,300 years old.
-The Herbarium is one of the behind-the-scenes areas of Kew, where plant specimens are made available to bona fide researchers by appointment.
+Details of specimens of Olea europaea, including images, are available online in the Herbarium Catalogue.

 In the Temperate House there is a very fine specimen of Olea europaea, which is over 150 years old.